How High-Ticket Coaches Document Customer Journey to Cut Churn

 What Are My Top Tips for Maintaining and Evolving Your Customer Journey Map?

 Maintaining your journey map requires regular reviews, data-driven adjustments, and team collaboration.
 Staying flexible and receptive to client feedback ensures your map stays aligned with evolving client needs.
-A static map is a dead map — the moment your business changes or your clients’ expectations shift, an outdated document actively works against retention.
+A static map is a dead map.
+The moment your business changes or your clients’ expectations shift, an outdated document actively works against retention.

 | Recommendation | Details |